Our Services

 Pre-Operative Consultation

-Before the surgery, a thorough eye examination will be conducted to assess your overall eye health and determine the type of IOL best suited for your needs (monofocal, multifocal, or toric lenses).
-Measurements will be taken to ensure the replacement lens fits your eye perfectly.
+Consultation and Assessment Before surgery, our team carries out a thorough eye examination to assess your overall eye health and determine the most suitable IOL for your needs, whether monofocal, multifocal, or toric.
+We also take precise measurements to ensure the replacement lens fits your eye perfectly.
+Based on your eye health, lifestyle, and the measurements gathered at the pre-operative examination, the surgeon will then recommend the most appropriate intraocular lens.

-You may be prescribed eye drops to use before the surgery to prevent infection and reduce inflammation.
-Avoid wearing contact lenses for a few days (as advised by your doctor).
-Refrain from using makeup, creams, or lotions around your eyes on the day of surgery.
+Medication and Instructions In preparation for surgery, your surgeon may prescribe eye drops to prevent infection and reduce inflammation.
+Additionally, you should avoid wearing contact lenses for a few days beforehand, as advised by your surgeon.
+On the day of surgery, refrain from applying makeup, creams, or lotions around your eyes.

 Surgical Procedure

-You’ll arrive at our clinic, and a nurse will guide you through the preoperative steps.
-Anaesthetic eye drops will be applied to numb your eyes, and you may be given a mild sedative to help you relax.
+Arrival and Preparation When you arrive at our clinic, a nurse will guide you through the preoperative steps.
+Our team applies anaesthetic eye drops to numb your eyes and, if needed, gives you a mild sedative to help you relax.

-The surgeon will create a tiny incision in your eye using advanced techniques, typically with a laser or small blade.
-The natural lens will be gently removed, usually using ultrasound energy to break it into small pieces (phacoemulsification).
-The artificial lens (intraocular lens or IOL) will be implanted in its place.
-The incision is usually self-sealing and may not require stitches.
+The Procedure The surgeon begins by creating a tiny incision in your eye using advanced techniques, typically with a laser or small blade.
+Using ultrasound energy, the surgeon then gently breaks the natural lens into small pieces and removes them, a process known as phacoemulsification.
+The surgeon then implants the artificial intraocular lens (IOL) in its place.
+Because the incision is usually self-sealing, stitches are rarely required.

-The surgery typically takes 15–30 minutes per eye.
-If both eyes require surgery, they are often treated on separate days.
+Duration The surgery typically takes 15 to 30 minutes per eye.
+If both eyes require treatment, the surgical team usually schedules them on separate days.

 Post Surgery & Recovery

-After Lens surgery, following postoperative instructions is crucial to ensure proper healing and the best outcome.
+Following postoperative instructions after lens surgery is crucial to ensure proper healing and the best possible outcome.

-You’ll rest in a recovery area for a short time before being discharged.
-Your eye may be covered with a protective shield
+Immediate Aftercare After the procedure, you will rest in a recovery area for a short time before we discharge you.
+Our team will cover your eye with a protective shield to keep it safe.

-Apply eye drops as prescribed.
-Avoid strenuous activities, heavy lifting, and bending over.
-Do not rub your eyes, and wear protective glasses or a shield, especially while sleeping.
+First Few Days During the first few days, apply your eye drops as prescribed and avoid strenuous activities, heavy lifting, and bending over.
+Additionally, do not rub your eyes, and wear protective glasses or a shield, especially while sleeping.

-Attend all follow-ups to monitor the healing process and ensure the lens is functioning correctly.
-Your doctor may recommend adjustments in your activities based on your recovery progress.
+Follow-Up Appointments Attending all follow-up appointments is essential to monitor the healing process and ensure the lens is functioning correctly.
+Based on your recovery progress, your surgeon may also recommend adjustments to your activities.

-Most patients notice improved vision within a few days, though full recovery may take a few weeks.
-Glasses may still be needed for certain tasks, depending on the type of lens implanted
+Vision Improvement Most patients notice improved vision within a few days, although full recovery may take several weeks.
+Depending on the type of lens implanted, you may still need glasses for certain tasks.

 Step-by-Step: How Lens Replacement Surgery Works